djfooks/breadboard/README.md

 Change log:

+- Added Pause/Break key to pause simulation and press space (or right) key to step simulation once.
 - Added focus to text entry on components.
 - Debugger is now readable in all rotations.
 - Added Ctrl-c and Ctrl-v to copy paste selection.